crdx/mission/README.md

 ### init

-Create a sample configuration file in the current directory.
+Create a sample configuration file in the working directory.

 The contents of the file will be the as `mission.sample.json` found in this repository.